Concordia

 See further:

-Any views, findings, conclusions, or recommendations expressed in this website do not necessarily reflect those of the National Endowment for the Humanities or the Joint Information Systems Committee.
+Any views, findings, conclusions or recommendations expressed in this website do not necessarily reflect those of the funding organizations.

 Banner image taken from IRT 4, a second-century dedication from Sabratha of a marble base with bust to Concordia by Africanus.
 Photo courtesy British School at Rome.
+Image processing by Gabriel Bodard, CCH.

 The Other Concordia Project